 BIOL 3370 – Exercise Physiology

-Upper-Level Requirements (at least 9 hours from the following courses)
+Upper-Level Electives (at least 9 hours from the following courses)

 Note many of these courses have prerequisites and you must have them to take the course.